jinaga/jinaga_com/src/content/documents/02-steps/03-server-side-steps/01-serving-web-page.md

 });
 ```

-Start your app and it will listen on port 8080.
+Start your app with `node src/server/index` and it will listen on port 8080.
 But right now it doesn't serve any pages.
 Do to that, define a route.
-I like to do this in a separate file called `routes.js`.
+I like to do this in a separate file called `src/server/routes.js`.

 ```javascript
 const path = require('path');